A note on the arrow of time in nonminimally coupled scalar field FRW cosmology: Nonminimal kinetic coupling

 while the spatial diagonal components are

 and the Klein-Gordon equation reduces to

-A remarkable feature of this model is that inflation can be realised even in the case of vanishing scalar field potential~\cite{sushkov2012realistic} if the coupling constant $\kappa$ is positive.
-What is also interesting, it is the inflation which represents in this case the past attractor for corresponding cosmological evolution~\cite{we3}.
+A remarkable feature of this model is that inflation can be realized even in the case of a vanishing scalar field potential~\cite{sushkov2012realistic} if the coupling constant $\kappa$ is positive.
+What is also interesting, it is the inflation that represents in this case the past attractor for the corresponding cosmological evolution~\cite{we3}.
 This means that the equation of state for the scalar field at the contraction stage is $\omega_\mathrm{eff}=-1$.
-This is important for our goals now, since it indicates that the effective equation of state during expansion is the same as for contraction.
-So that, we could expect that the time arrow we studied in the present paper is absent for this particular case.
-Numerical simulation presented in Fig.~\ref{fig:lnavstkinetic} (we use zero scalar field potential with a small negative cosmological constant here) confirms this.
+It is important for our goals now since it indicates that the effective equation of state during expansion is the same as at contraction.
+Thus we could expect that the time arrow we study in the present paper is absent for this particular case.
+A numerical simulation presented in Fig.~\ref{fig:lnavstkinetic} (we use a zero scalar field potential with a small negative cosmological constant here) confirms that.